 The leakage performance of the HS50 is mediocre.
 The significant portion of their leakage is spread between 400Hz and 5KHz, which is a relatively broad range.
 This results in a leakage that is fuller sounding than that of in-ears and earbuds.
 The overall level of the leakage is not very loud, though.
 With the music at 100dB SPL, the leakage at 1 foot away averages at 45dB SPL and peaks at 56dB SPL, which is just above the noise floor of an average office.

 The recording quality of the HS50's boom microphone is okay.
 The LFE of 523Hz results in a recorded/transmitted speech that sounds noticeably thin.
 The HFE of 10KHz is quite good and means speech will be intelligible and detailed.
 The response between the LFE and HFE points is decent, but it'll sound a bit too bright because of the overemphasis in the treble range.
+For a clearer sounding speech, take a look at the Logitech G432, SteelSeries Arctis 1 or the Razer Kraken X.

 The boom microphone of the HS50 is great at noise handling.
 It achieved a speech-to-noise ratio of 31dB in our SpNR test.
 This means it is able to fully separate speech from ambient noise in most environments.
 However, they may struggle a little bit is extremely loud places like a noisy subway station.